 Loving v.
 Virginia 1967 – the final ruling of this Supreme Court case made anti-miscegenation illegal (these were laws that enforced racial segregation in marriage and intimate relationships – basically making it illegal to marry outside of your own race).
 By law, people of different racial backgrounds – most notably & controversially black and white – who were married and who wanted to get married, could legally do so in the states that had previously forbade it.
 Each June 12, we in America commemorate this triumphant feat.
 Happy Loving Day!
-I didn’t even know it existed until last year when I watched the documentary on Netflix.
+I didn’t even know it existed until 2014 when I watched the documentary on Netflix.
 I highly recommend it.

-What this means to me:
+What Loving Day means to me:

 Family means the world to me.
 Reaching out to my family members, calling to check on my nephew and younger cousins and being on the small committee that plans our family reunion – these all keep us connected.
 My NeeNee, my mom’s eldest sister, makes sure to keep our ancestry.com account updated with all of the happenings with family near and far.
 Our family tree stops at a dead halt just a few branches up though.